miaad-akbari/argocd-kubernetes/README.md

 Troubleshooting

-If you encounter any issues during the installation or operation of ArgoCD, refer to the ArgoCD documentation or the ArgoCD Helm Chart documentation for troubleshooting steps.
+If you encounter any issues during the installation or operation of ArgoCD, refer to the ArgoCD documentation or the ArgoCD documentation for troubleshooting steps.
 Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue on GitHub.